Hyde United F.C.

-Hyde United Football Club is a semi-professional football club in Hyde, Greater Manchester, England.
-Formed in 1919, they were renamed Hyde F.C. between 2010 and 2015 as part of a sponsorship deal with Manchester City.
+Hyde United Football Club is a semi-professional football club in Hyde, Greater Manchester, England, formed in 1919.

-The team's strip is red shirts and black shorts and their home ground is the 4,250 capacity Ewen Fields.
+The team's strip is red shirts and black shorts and their home ground is the 4,250 capacity Ewen Fields, known as Project Solar Stadium for sponsorship reasons.
 Hyde United's record attendance was in 1952 when 7,600 spectators attended a game against Nelson.
 The club's all-time leading goalscorer is Pete O'Brien who scored 247 goals.

 History

 Hyde F.C.

 Hyde F.C. was founded on 27 July 1885 at the White Lion pub in the town centre.
 They played on a field near the Bankfield Hotel, until 1898 when they moved to Townend Street and set up a club headquarters at the Gardeners Arms pub.
 They merged with Hyde St. George's in 1906 and played at Ewen Fields.
 The club folded in 1917.

 Lancashire and Cheshire Federation, Manchester League and Cheshire County League

 Hyde United formed in 1919 after demands for a football club to be re-established.
 After one season in the Lancashire and Cheshire Federation, Hyde joined the Manchester League and by 1930 had won it five times and won the Gilgryst Cup twice.
 In the 1920s, players wore black-and-white halved shirts for a spell.
 The club moved into the Cheshire County League in 1930 and won the League Challenge Cup four years later.
 The decade after the Second World War proved to be a purple patch for the club.
 In 1946, they won the Cheshire Senior Cup, the first of many trophies to arrive at Ewen Fields during the next ten years.
 In 1953, Hyde won the League Cup followed by a league and cup double a season later.
 The 1955–56 season saw the club retain the championship and finish as runners-up in the following three seasons.

 They reached the FA Cup first round in 1954 only to lose 5–1 away to Workington, who were at that time managed by Bill Shankly.
 Hyde were founder members of the Northern Premier League in 1968 but financial strains took their toll and the club rejoined the Cheshire League in 1970 where they remained for 12 years.
 They won the League Cup in 1973, and in 1981 finished as runners-up in the league and winners of the Cheshire Senior Cup and The League Challenge Shield.